Kalanchoe tomentosa Baker

 Locate the indoor Panda Plant in medium to bright light.
 As with most succulents, the soil should be allowed to dry between waterings.
 In fact, watering is a limited part of Panda Plant care.
 When you do water, do so completely while giving the plant the infrequent drink.

 You will find humidity is not an issue when learning how to grow a Panda Plant successfully.
-The average room provides enough humidity for this easy-care, furry plant.
+The average room provides enough moisture for this easy-care, furry plant.
 The indoor Panda Plant can live for many years in these conditions.

-Propagation of the Panda Plant is easy and an inexpensive way to get more of the plants.
+Propagation of the Panda Plant is an easy and inexpensive way to get more of the plants.
 Root leaves of the plant in spring or summer in sandy potting soil or a perlite mixture.